chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 symbol using `valterminal` and likewise for floating point types (but see below).

-The **`valterminal`** directive is designed to simplify the specification of a lexer for the most common type of tokens using rustlr's built-in tokenizer.
+The **`valterminal`** directive is designed to simplify the specification of a lexer for the most common types of tokens using rustlr's built-in tokenizer.
 A `valterminal` declaration is actually the simplified form of a longer, `valueterminal` declaration.
 **`valterminal num i32`** is equivalent to